composewell/streamly/docs/User/HowTo/Compiling.md

 size of the application you may require 1-16GB memory to build.
 For most applications up to 8GB of memory should be sufficient.

-To reduce the memory footprint you may want to break big modules into smaller ones and reduce unnecessary inlining on large functions.
+To reduce the memory footprint you may want to break big modules into smaller ones and reduce unnecessary INLINE pragmas on large functions.
 You can also use the `-Rghc-timing` GHC option to report the memory usage during compilation.

 See the "Build times and space considerations" section below for more details.